KotlaSravanthi-eng/liver-disease-prediction/README.md

 - Albumin and Globulin Ratio: 1.0

 **Output:**
-🟥 Likely Liver Disease (Prediction: 1)
+🟢 No Liver Disease (Prediction: 2)

 ---